CyberSai/ussd-store/README.md

 $store->account_number = '03011231231321'; // can set data using dynamic properties
 $store->set('user_type', 'registered'); // can set data explicitlly

-echo $store->get('name', 'Ussd App'); // can retrieve data with one of the few available methods print_r($store->toArray()); // get all data as array key-value pair
+echo $store->get('name'); // can retrieve data with one of the few available methods print_r($store->toArray()); // get all data as array key-value pair

 ```